deanpeters/product-manager-prompts/prompts/recommendation-canvas-template.md

 # recommendation-canvas-template.md
 <!--
 ## Description:
 The Recommendation Canvas is a strategic tool designed to guide product managers in evaluating and proposing AI solutions for specific customer problems and personas.
-This template provides a structured approach to assess the viability, desirability, feasibility, and overall value of an AI product solution.
+This template provides a structured approach to assess an AI product solution's viability, desirability, feasibility, and overall value.
 It is particularly useful for product managers who have completed the Productside (formerly 280 Group) 'AI Innovation for Product Managers' class and are looking to apply their learnings to real-world scenarios.

 ## Usage:
 1. Copy the Recommendation Canvas Template section below.